fsujoseph/Movies/README.md

 * Also assumed that every seat cost the same amount.

 * To maximize customer satisfaction, I assumed that being seated together and having the best possible seats according to my weightings were the decision making factors for this metric.
+The preference was to first try and group them together, then maximize the seating value.

 * The document said there should be a three seat buffer and/or one row between groups.
 I interpreted this as groups can be directly seated behind/in front of other groups if they are in a different row, but if they are in the same row they must be three seats apart.
+If this isn't the case the program can still be easily modified to account for needed precautions.

-## Getting Started
+## Program Description

+The core of this program uses a priority queue with a greedy algorithm.
+Since the reservations are in a queue, they will be given the best possible experience in the order the reservations were recieved.
+This is why a greedy algorithm is a great use for this application because each customer deserves the best available at the time of their booking.
+The greedy algorithm simply places them in the best position available.

 ### Executing program